Why You Should Care About Cruelty-Free Cosmetics

 Why does it matter if my cosmetics are cruelty-free?

-Choosing cruelty-free products means more than just leaving animals to live their lives free of harm.
+Choosing cruelty-free cosmetics means more than just leaving animals to live their lives free of harm.
 Cruelty-free beauty is better for your skin and safer for the environment.

 Animal-derived ingredients are not more effective